Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 This is a disease that will affect plants that are stressed, so it is important to ensure your peas are healthy.
 Here are some things to do to prevent powdery mildew becoming a problem:

-• water your peas regularly, as lack of water can stress a plant
+• Water your peas regularly, as lack of water can stress a plant

 • Some varieties of peas are resistant to mildew, so growing these will lower the chances of it getting a problem